Office Space Optimization: Ways To Reduce Costs & Improve Efficiency

 1. Use workplace data to drive space decisions

 Office space optimization should always be data-driven.
 Rather than making assumptions, companies need insights into how their spaces are being used.
+Office space optimization is a critical component of a broader workplace strategy that aligns real estate decisions with business objectives.
 Consider investing in office management software to ensure your data is accurate.

 • Track office attendance: Use tools like Gable to monitor who's in the office and ensure the space reflects employee habits.